-What does Southern Man mean?
+What do you think Southern Man means?

 Neil Young: Southern Man Meaning